MolimoWang/EventManagementSystem/01-requirements/UseCase/Organizer/21-delete_event.md

 ### 01 - Basic course of events

 #### Course of Events
-1. The organizer selects the "Cancel Event" option from the event management menu.
+1. The organizer selects the "Delete Event" option from the event management menu.
 2. The system displays a list of events that can be canceled.
 3. The organizer selects the event to be canceled and confirms the cancellation.
 4. The system marks the event as canceled and displays a confirmation message.